racket/rhombus/design/class/class.md

 annotations, only the result annotation has any effect and is propagated to overrides.
-More generally, there's no support for checking that a method override takes arguments consistent with the overriden declaration.
+More generally, there's no support for checking that a method override takes arguments consistent with the overridden declaration.
 It's not clear how argument checking would work.
 Result checking, meanwhile, justifies static information about the result of a method.